tehlordvortex/blanc/README.md

 It's currently in development, so if anything breaks, please:

-1. Go to one of these paths and remove `Local Storage`, `Settings`, `albums.db`, `colors.db`, `library.db`.
+1. Go to one of these paths and remove `Local Storage`, `Settings`, `Indexed DB`.
 You may also remove the `albumArts` folder, or remove them one by one and start the app after each file/folder you remove.
   - On Linux: `~/.config/blanc`
-  - On Windows: `%APPDATA%\Roaming\blanc`
+  - On Windows: `%APPDATA%\Roaming\blanc` (hit `Win+R` and type `appdata` then Enter.)
+  - If it was during an upgrade, please remove `albums.db`, `colors.db`, `library.db` (if they exist) and restart the app.
-3. Create an issue describing what happened when it broke and attach any log files in the `Logs` or `logs` folder in the folder above.
+2. Create an issue describing what happened when it broke and attach any log files in the folder above.

 ## So far it supports